Last updated: 9/1/2023

 As the inflation crisis was in full swing in 1980, gold set a new record at $674.84.
 This was an increase of well above 1,600% over the span of one decade.
 When adjusted for inflation, this was also its highest price ever: $2,429.84.

-Inflation, lack of economic growth, and soaring unemployment created the perfect storm of economic disaster, and many investors sought out gold as a hedge against the stagflation, causing its price to skyrocket.
-The history shows us that gold shines especially bright during times of severe crisis, which cause its price to break new records.
-And this is a great tool in a portfolio — having an asset that grows when others don’t.
+Inflation, lack of economic growth, and soaring unemployment created the perfect storm of economic disaster, and many investors sought out gold as a hedge against stagflation, causing its price to skyrocket.
+History shows us that gold has performed well during times of severe crisis, which often cause its price to set new records.